ucb-bar/hammer/e2e/README.md

 ### Configs

 The Make variables `*_CONF` specify the configs to set up a flow.
-The order of precedence reads from left to right, where each file overrides all files to its left.
+The order of precedence reads from right to left (i.e. each file overrides all files to its left).
 These configs are summarized below.

 ```shell